Second impeachment of Martín Vizcarra

 The removal of Martín Vizcarra, president of Peru, was initiated by the Congress of Peru on 8 October 2020 under the grounds of "permanent moral incapacity".
-On 20 October 2020, political factions Union for Peru, Podemos Peru, and Frente Amplio co-signed a series of articles of impeachment against President Vizcarra for alleged cases of corruption during his term as the governor of Moquegua.
+On 20 October 2020, political factions Union for Peru, Podemos Perú, and Broad Front co-signed a series of articles of impeachment against President Vizcarra for alleged cases of corruption during his term as the governor of Moquegua.
 Vizcarra was removed from office on 9 November 2020 in a 105–16 vote.

 Initially, the vote to start impeachment proceedings was scheduled for 31 October, but it was later extended to the first week of November.
 Finally it was decided that the vote and debate would be held on 2 November.
 When the date arrived, impeachment was initiated with 60 votes in favor, 40 against and 18 abstentions.
 Vizcarra attended the plenary session in Congress on 9 November to defend himself against the accusations.

 After hearing the President's defense, Congress debated and approved the removal of Vizcarra due to moral incapacity with 105 votes in favor, surpassing the 87 out of 130 vote supermajority threshold required to convict a political official.
 Vizcarra became the third president to have been successfully impeached and removed from office, along with Guillermo Billinghurst (1914) and Alberto Fujimori (2000).
-Along with his predecessor Pedro Pablo Kuczynski and former U.S. President Donald Trump, he is one of three heads of state to be impeached twice.
+Along with his predecessor Pedro Pablo Kuczynski and current U.S. President Donald Trump, he is one of three heads of state to be impeached twice.

 The controversial removal of Vizcarra was defined as a coup by many Peruvians, political analysts and media outlets in the country, resulting with the beginning of the 2020 Peruvian protests.
 Reported involvement of the ethnocacerist politician Antauro Humala and the introduction of charges by his party Union for Peru in both impeachment trials also raised concerns about the motives of removing Vizcarra.